Overview of Hemoptysis

 Classifying hemoptysis as mild or massive (some practitioners classify it as trivial, moderate, or massive) is difficult because the amount of blood is often hard to accurately quantify.
 Life-threatening, "massive" hemoptysis, which requires immediate medical attention, is differentiated from less severe cases.

 If there is a small amount of blood or sputum streaked with blood, the spitting is considered mild hemoptysis.
-In 60% to 70% of mild hemoptysis cases, the underlying disorder is benign and disappears on its own without causing serious problems or permanent damage.
+In 60 to 70 percent of mild hemoptysis cases, the underlying disorder is benign and disappears on its own without causing serious problems or permanent damage.

 Even mild hemoptysis can result in critical breathing problems, depending on the underlying cause for the bleeding.
 Additionally, hemoptysis tends to occur intermittently and recur sporadically, and there is no way to predict if patients with mild hemoptysis are at risk for massive hemoptysis.
 Diagnosis is important to prevent a more serious condition.